-EH prepares students for professional careers in three primary (informal) tracks:
+EH prepares students for professional careers in five (informal) tracks:

 Occupational Health (Industrial Hygiene)

 As we say in the Environmental Health Program: "If you care about protecting our health and environment, make it your career!"